Robert Libman: Mayor of Côte Saint-Luc

 In 1998, Libman was acclaimed mayor of the city of Côte Saint-Luc, Quebec.
-In 2001, he was elected borough mayor of Côte Saint-Luc—Hampstead—Montreal West and was a member of the Montreal City Council and its Executive Committee.
+In 2001, he was elected borough mayor of Côte Saint-Luc—Hampstead—Montreal West and was a member of the Montreal City Council and its Executive Committee, after the forced mergers of the island of Montreal municipalities into the City of Montreal.
 He was responsible for the Urban Planning and Development portfolio and was charged with overseeing the creation of Montreal's new Urban Master Plan which was adopted by City Council in 2004.

+As mayor he worked to resolve the long-standing impasse regarding the Cavendish extension, which had been opposed by his predecessor, Bernard Lang.
+In 2000 he met with a former National Assembly colleague, Guy Chevrette who was now the Minister of Transport proposing a route that connected the northern and southern portions of Cavendish but jogged slightly to the east to connect with Ferrier Street and Royalmount Avenue thus diminishing the impact of a direct highway running through Côte Saint-Luc.
+As part of the Montreal Executive Committee the City announced the creation of a project bureau to study the proposal, but with the subsequent demerger of the City, the project fell by the wayside.

 Libman supported the continued merger of the borough of Côte Saint-Luc with the megacity of Montreal after the provincial government watered down their promise of allowing the former cities to return to the same status as they had before the merger.

 He decided to quit politics in 2005, and not to run for mayor of the re-constituted city of Côte Saint-Luc following its demerger from the megacity of Montreal.
 He returned to private life and opened his own architectural consulting firm, Libcorp Consultants Inc. He was also a director and partner in RSW Properties, a property management firm in Montreal until 2015.
 Later that year he joined Olymbec, a large real estate developer as their in-house consultant on architecture, planning and municipal zoning.